dreamchef/Black-Scholes-options-pricing/README.md

 *Primary Author*: Dani Lisle

-*Contributors*: Devlin Costello (Derivations), Jay Nasser (Data Scraper) *Affiliation*: Department of Applied Mathematics, University of Colorado Boulder
+*Contributors*: Devlin Costello, Jay Nasser

-## Abstract
+*Affiliation*: Department of Applied Mathematics, University of Colorado Boulder

-This project is about the Black-Scholes model derivation and its performance on forecasting option call prices of a selected option chain dataset.
-It describes the financial context, the derivation of the PDE, and how it is solved for European options.
-We test the model against real-world data analysing its performance.
-The project discusses factors such as volatility and time to expiration that affect the estimations of call option prices and how this occurs within the dynamics of the model.
+## Synopsis

-# 1 Introduction
+Tests the Black-Scholes model the model its performance on forecasting option call prices of a selected option chain dataset.
+Discusses factors such as volatility and time to expiration that affect the estimations of call option prices and how this occurs within the dynamics of the model.

-## 1.1 Call Options in Finance
+# Financial Background

 Stock options are financial derivatives that allow one to buy or sell a stock at a predetermined price (strike price) on or before the specified expiration date; these instruments are employed by investors to hedge, speculate, and earn income.
 In particular, a call option is an option where you are able to buy a stock at the strike price after, in effect, betting that the stock will reach above this price during its expiry date.
 This leverage allows controlling more shares with less money - for the cost of the option.
 There are two types of call options: American-style calls and European-style calls.
 The difference between them is when the underlying security can be bought for the strike price in relation to the day it expires.
 American options can be exercised anytime before expiration.
 On the other hand, European calls can only be exercised at expiration.
 An Option Chain lists all available call contracts across stocks and expiration dates.
 Such a chain contains the data necessary for predicting prices using the Black-Scholes model.

-## 1.2 The Black-Scholes Model
+# The Black-Scholes Model

 The Black-Scholes model is a PDE-based financial mathematics model that provides a framework for option pricing.
 While it by definition prices European-style calls (as it does not bring into account the ability to exercise before the expiration date), it serves as an approximation to American-style call prices.
 The Black-Scholes equation is given by: